Crossing Lines: Production

 Crossing Lines was co-commissioned by France's TF1 and Sony for its AXN network of channels.
 This is Tandem's first one-hour drama series, having previously produced miniseries, as well as its first project since being acquired by StudioCanal in 2012.
 The first season was filmed in Paris, Nice and Prague, with filming ending in February 2013.
 Locations in Prague were used for parts of Paris, Italy, the Netherlands, Berlin and Vienna.
 Audio post-production was done by SoundSquare in Prague while video post-production work was done by Universal Production Partners.
 Approximately €10 million was spent in the Czech Republic on the production of the first season.

 Bernero said that the show would "feel familiar and help viewers find their orientation, but the European locations will make it feel fresh and very new".
+Parts of the third season were also filmed in Opatija, Croatia, at Hotel Imperial.